krassowski/snp_aaa/README.md

 # Analysis of SNPs affecting poly(A) tracks and their impact on protein expression in Human

-The repository contains multiple Python modules, useful when analyzing data from Ensembl, Cosmic, NCBI and other services while searching for information about effect of particular SNPs.
+The repository contains multiple Python modules, useful when analyzing data from Ensembl, Cosmic, NCBI and other services while searching for information about an effect of a particular SNP.

-The pipeline is written in Python 2.7.
+The pipeline uses Python 3.5 and bash scripting.
+The scripts are optimized for work in multiprocessing.

-The major part of the analysis revolves around data from [PATACSDB](https://peerj.com/articles/cs-45/) and expands the research published in Science Advances: ["Translational control by lysine-encoding A-rich sequences"](http://advances.sciencemag.org/content/1/6/e1500154).
+The analyses expand research published in Science Advances: ["Translational control by lysine-encoding A-rich sequences"](http://advances.sciencemag.org/content/1/6/e1500154).

+The pipeline can run on either:

+- all transcripts available in Ensembl, or
+- user selected transcripts, or
+- on predefined transcripts from [PATACSDB](https://peerj.com/articles/cs-45/) which are known to include poly(A) tracks.

 ### Licence